virgiltruong/Electric_Vehicles_EDA/README.md

 ## Tools and Technologies

-- **Programming Language**: Python
+- **Programming Language**:
-- **Libraries Used**:
-  - Pandas and NumPy for data manipulation and wrangling
+  - **Python**: Used for data manipulation and analysis.

-  - Matplotlib and Seaborn for data visualization
+- **Key Libraries**:
+  - **Pandas**: Used for data wrangling, allowing for efficient handling and analysis of structured data.
+  - **NumPy**: Used for numerical operations and handling arrays.
-- **Dashboard Tool**: IBM Cognos Analytics for presenting insights and visualizations
+  - **Matplotlib**: Used for creating static, animated, and interactive visualizations in Python.
+  - **Seaborn**: Used for creating more complex plots, providing a high-level interface for drawing attractive statistical graphics.

+- **Data Visualization and Dashboarding**:
+  - **IBM Cognos Analytics**: Used for creating interactive dashboards and visual reports, allowing for easy exploration and presentation of data insights.

+- **Development Environment**:
+  - **Jupyter Notebook**: Used for documenting the analysis process, combining code execution, visualizations, and narrative text in a single document.